rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ```
 <!-- tabs:end -->

+For more details on Snap JS callback's result JSON properties & the samples, refer to [this section of Snap Docs](https://snap-docs.midtrans.com/#js-callback).

 \*Specific if the payment method is Credit Card & processed via [3DS 2](https://api-docs.midtrans.com/#card-feature-3d-secure-3ds) (when the acquiring bank and the MID support), there's small possibility of the transaction is still waiting for the card's 3DS provider to process/verify it, which then Snap will trigger `onPending` callback instead of `onSuccess`.
 To handle the payment success update, as usual you should [handle HTTP Notification](/en/snap/integration-guide.md#_4-handling-after-payment).

 ### Custom Finish URL